Korean-Style Steamed Eggs

-You've had eggs boiled, fried, poached, and scrambled ... but how about steamed?
+You’ve had eggs boiled, fried, poached, and scrambled … but how about steamed?
 Silky, savory Asian-style steamed eggs are a real treat at any meal.
-Different variations exist in China, Japan, and Korea, and today I'll share one method for making Korean-style steamed eggs, called gyeran jjim.
+Different variations are used in China, Japan, and Korea, and I’ll share a recipe for making Korean-style steamed eggs or gyeran jjim.
+They can be eaten for breakfast, lunch and dinner.
+When steamed, the eggs set into the loveliest custard with the texture of silken tofu.

 When steamed in a hot water bath, the eggs set into the loveliest custard with the texture of silken tofu.
 The softness and saltiness are the perfect complements to steamed rice – though I have also been known to eat gyeran jjim straight out of the bowl, with no accompaniments.
 Give it a try for breakfast, lunch, or dinner.